Tanya Tucker Privately Mourns The Death Of Her ’80s Love, Glen Campbell

 “It was a love that will never be again,” Tanya proclaimed.
 “That was it for me. ”

-Tanya went on to reveal that Glen Campbell was the reason she never married anyone else, admitting:
+Tanya went on to reveal that Glen Campbell was the reason she never married anyone else, admitting the following.

 “I always did love him and that’s never gonna change.”